11 Common Communication Errors

 Some people will open up their personal side in the first meeting.

-Some may not open up their personal side till year 5.
+Some may not open up their personal side until year 5.

 Just analyze the context of the situation & take your next steps.